coralogix/zio-k8s/docs/overview/resources.md

 This is a huge interface providing _all operations_ for _all Kubernetes resources_.
 The
-initialization and the type signatures becomes much simpler, but on the other hand we loose the ability to see what parts of the API does our functions use:
+initialization and the type signatures becomes much simpler, but on the other hand we lose the ability to see what parts of the API our functions use:

 ```scala mdoc:silent
 def launchNewPods2(count: Int): ZIO[Kubernetes, K8sFailure, Unit] =